Modeling: Making Matchsticks

 - In a whole-class discussion, students explain and compare the solution strategies they have seen and used.

-- Finally, students reflect on their work and their learning.
+- In a follow-up lesson, students reflect on their work and their learning.

-Each student will need a calculator, a copy of Making Matchsticks, a copy Formula Sheet, a blank sheet of paper, and a copy of the questionnaire How Did You Work?
+- Each student will need a calculator, a copy of Making Matchsticks, a copy of the Formula Sheet, a blank sheet of paper, and a copy of the How Did You Work? questionnaire.

-There are some projector resources to help you with whole-class discussions.
+- There is a projector resource to help you with whole-class discussions.

-15 minutes before the lesson, a 90-minute lesson and 15 minutes for follow-up lesson or for homework.
+15 minutes before the lesson, a 90-minute lesson (or split into two shorter lessons), and 15 minutes in a follow-up lesson.
 Timings given are only approximate.
 Exact timings will depend on the needs of the class.

 This lesson involves a range of mathematical practices from the standards, with emphasis on: